5 of the best walnut scrubs for soft and smooth skin

 - Add honey and lemon juice to the walnut powder.

-- Massage your skin with this mixture using circular movements for a few minutes.
+- Massage your skin with this mixture using circular movements for about a few minutes.

 - Ensure to avoid any contact with the eye area.